jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 10 Functions of Commission
 (1) The functions of the Commission shall be—
-  (a) To perform the functions and duties conferred or imposed on it by or under this Act or any other enactment; and (b) To keep under review the law relating to bodies corporate, securities, financial advisers, and unincorporated issuers of securities, and to recommend to the Minister any changes thereto that it considers necessary; and
+  (a) to perform the functions and duties conferred or imposed on it by or under this Act or any other enactment; and (b) to keep under review the law relating to bodies corporate, securities, financial advisers, and unincorporated issuers of securities, and to recommend to the Minister any changes thereto that it considers necessary; and
-  (c) To keep under review practices relating to securities and financial advisers, and to comment thereon to any appropriate body; and
+  (c) to keep under review practices relating to securities and financial advisers, and to comment thereon to any appropriate body; and
-  (ca) To co-operate with any overseas regulator and for that purpose, but without limiting this function, to communicate, or make arrangements for communicating, information obtained by the Commission in the performance of its functions and powers, confidential or not, to that overseas regulator which the Commission considers may assist that overseas regulator in the performance of its functions; and
+  (ca) to co-operate with any overseas regulator and for that purpose, but without limiting this function, to communicate, or make arrangements for communicating, information obtained by the Commission in the performance of its functions and powers, confidential or not, to that overseas regulator which the Commission considers may assist that overseas regulator in the performance of its functions; and
   (caa) to keep under review activities on securities markets, and to comment on those activities to the appropriate body; and
   (cab) on the Minister's request, to advise the Minister on the conduct rules, or amendments to those rules, proposed by securities exchanges; and.
-  (d) To promote public understanding of the law and practice relating to securities and the law and practice relating to financial advisers; and
+  (d) to promote public understanding of the law and practice relating to securities and the law and practice relating to financial advisers; and
   (da) to keep under review the law and practices relating to settlement systems (as defined in Part 5C of the Reserve Bank of New Zealand Act 1989, but not including any designated settlement system that is declared to be a pure payment system in accordance with section 156N(3)(d)) and to perform the functions and duties, and exercise the powers, given to it under that Part; and
   (e) by agreement with the Takeovers Panel, to provide administrative and support services to the Panel.
 (2) Except as expressly provided otherwise in this or any other Act, the Commission must act independently in performing its statutory functions and duties, and exercising its statutory powers, under—